frobino/EclipseTrainingSlides/tracecompass/slides.md

 - Reset to **TRACECOMPASS2.2_START**
 - In the signal handler, get the trace object from the signal parameter
-- Send an even request to the trace:
+- Send an event request to the trace:
 	- Create an anonymous class of type `TmfEventRequest`
 	- Override handleData and output the time stamp of each event to console
 		- **Bonus**: Print a specific field of the event
-	- When the request is **completed**, output something to the console
+	- When the request is **completed**, output something to the console (System.out.println)
 - <b>Go!</b>

 ---